 The lead knows nothing much about your company yet.

-At this stage, it’s best to make some great sales offers for a limited period, via email or SMS, so you can engage with the leads and evoke more interest.
+At this stage, it’s best to make some great sales offers for a limited period.
+Email and SMS marketing, are perfect for direct channels for this.
+You can engage with the leads and evoke more interest.

 If the lead takes interest in your products, you move on to the next step.